First Nations collection at Queensland Museum

 • educate audiences.

-• do you anticipate any project outputs, for example academic papers, a publication, an exhibition, website, workshop?
+• the Fellowship outputs, for example academic papers, a publication, an exhibition, website, workshop.

 3. Benefits of the Fellowship